An expression for the Homflypt polynomial and some applications: The Primary Results

 In 1987, V.F.R.~Jones published a number of results relating properties of Hecke algebras to knot theory, \cite{41}.
 This landmark research displayed, among other insights, how the two variable skein polynomial could be calculated from the Burau representation of a braid.
-Unfortunately for knot theorists, the expression for the two variable skein polynomial is of nontrivial complexity.
-A further wrinkle in using the methodology is it requires knowledge of the number of link components, or at least whether this number is even or odd.
 For three-braid links, this paper first established the \mbox{Homflypt} polynomial is dependent only on the writhe and the Alexander polynomial.

-H.~Murakami, \cite{69}, showed how to calculate $P_{D}(v,z)$ for a diagram with $n$ Seifert circles based on knowledge of $P_{D}(v_j,z)$ at $n$ independent points $v_j$.
+H.~Murakami, \cite{69}, shows how to calculate $P_{D}(a,z)$ for a diagram with $n$ Seifert circles based on knowledge of $P_{D}(a_j,z)$ at $n$ independent points $a_j$.
+A corollary, \cite{69}, shows that for diagrams with 3, 4, or 5 Siefert circles $P_L(a,t^{\frac{1}{2}} - t^{-\frac{1}{2}})$ may be expressed in terms of weighted sums of $1$, $\Delta_L(t)$, $V_L(t)$, and $V_L(t^{-1})$, where the weights are certain Laurent polynomials in $a, \sqrt t $.
+However, there is no expression for $P_L(a,z)$ in terms of $a, z$ and directly inverting the expressions in $a, \sqrt t$ to become expressions in $a, z$ appears essentially impossible for the general case.

-Theorem~\ref{Hcoeffrel} shows that the lowest $v$-degree coefficient polynomials, $p_0(z)$, $p_1(z)$, and $p_2(z)$ are determined by the writhe, Conway polynomial and the $p_j(z)$ for $j\geq 3$.
+Theorem~\ref{Hcoeffrel} provides an expression for $P_L(v,z)$ in terms of $v, z$.
+The first three MFW polynomials, $h_0(z)$, $h_1(z)$, and $h_2(z)$, which may be zero, are determined by the writhe, Conway polynomial, and the $h_j(z)$ for $j \geq 3$.
+A similar expression for the proper MFW polynomials appears in Cor.~\ref{HProperLcoeffrel}.